nuvla/documentation/docs/nuvlaedge/contributing/custom-peripheral-managers.md

 Finally, we can launch the custom NuvlaEdge Peripheral Manager for Mock peripherals.

-Just add `-f docker-compose.mock.yml` to your NuvlaEdge Engine installation command (as described in [NuvlaEdge Installation](/nuvlaedge/installation/install-with-compose-files/) and that's it!
+Just add `-f docker-compose.mock.yml` to your NuvlaEdge installation command (as described in [NuvlaEdge Installation](/nuvlaedge/installation/install-with-compose-files/) and that's it!

-**NOTE**: if you want to deploy your custom NuvlaEdge Peripheral Manager after the NuvlaEdge Engine has been installed, then please make sure that your container runs within the same Docker network as the NuvlaEdge Agent.
+> **NOTE:** if you want to deploy your custom NuvlaEdge Peripheral Manager after the NuvlaEdge has been installed, then please make sure that your container runs within the same Docker network as the NuvlaEdge Agent.
 To do so, check in which Docker network your NuvlaEdge Agent is running, via `docker network ls` and `docker inspect <agent_container_id>`, and add that network to your peripheral manager container, via the Compose property `networks` (see [Docker Compose docs](https://docs.docker.com/compose/compose-file/#networks)).